clindholm/Recake/README.md

 # Recake

-Application to let electrians help each other with assignments.
+Application to let electricians help each other with assignments.

-Abandoned in its current state but, basically, a production ready system.
+Abandoned in its current state but, basically, a production-ready system